stowball/grunt-include-replace/README.md

 Type: `String`
 Default value: `.`

-`@@docroot` is a magic local variable that contains the relative path from the file that uses it to the path specified.
+`{{ docroot }}` is a magic local variable that contains the relative path from the file that uses it to the path specified.

 #### options.processIncludeContents
 Type: `Function`